Quansight-Labs/ndindex/docs/slices.md

 length of the array. `a[-x]` is the same as `a[len(a)-x]` (when using 0-based indexing), but the problem is that it is tedious to write `a` twice, and `a` may in fact be a larger expression, so writing `a[len(a)-x]` would require assigning it to a variable.
+It also becomes more complicated when `a` is a NumPy array and the slice apears as part of a larger multidimensional (tuple) index.
 However, I think it would be possible to introduce a special syntax to mean "reversed" or "from the end of the array" indexing, and leave negative numbers to simply extend beyond the left side of the array.
 Since this is a moot point for Python---I don't expect Python's indexing semantics to change, they are already baked into the language---I won't suggest any syntax.
 Perhaps this can inspire people writing new languages or DSLs to come up with better semantics backed by good syntax.

 The second point, on using 1-based indexing instead of 0-based indexing, will likely be the most controversial.
 0-based indexing certainly has its uses.
 In